Just-SM/ADL/README.md

 ![space](readme_images/space.png)

 One can observe that the Model is creating some more-less meaningful clusters.

+### Results

+The small test model showed a marginal difference in "pairwise" distance to positive and negative items.
+Unfortunately, there is no much sense in a complete test as the data was represented by just a fraction with a super light model.

+### Time spent📅

+- Additional research on the topic (3 hours)
+- Data collection scripts and verification  (6 hours)
+- Small model creation (1 hour)
+- Small model testing (3 hours)
+- Pipeline creation (4 hours)